cheftony/mgmt/docs/resource-guide.md

 #### Events

 If the `<-obj.init.Done` channel closes, we should shutdown our resource.
-When When we want to send an event, we use the `Event` helper function.
+When we want to send an event, we use the `Event` helper function.
 This automatically marks the resource state as `dirty`.
 If you're unsure, it's not harmful to send the event.
 This will ultimately cause `CheckApply` to run.
 This method can block if the resource is being paused.

 #### Startup